MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 >[!Note]
 >If you are using the old M365 admin center you can skip step 8 as the "Description" field will not exist.

-3. On the left navigation pane click **Support** and then **New Service Request**.This will activate the **Need Help?** pane on the right-hand side of your screen.
+3. On the left nav pane, select **Support**, and then select **New Service Request**.
+This activates the **Need Help?** pane on the right-hand side of your screen.

 4. In the **Briefly describe your issue** area, enter "SharePoint Migration issue.</br>
-5. Click **Contact Support**.
+5. Select **Contact Support**.
-6. Under **Description** enter a brief description of your migration issue.
+6. Under **Description**, enter a brief description of your migration issue.
-7. Fill out the remaining information and click **Contact me**.
+7. Fill out the remaining info, and select **Contact me**.
-8. Once the ticket has been created, made sure to include the following information:
+8. After the ticket has been created, make sure to include the following information:

-    - Your tenant URL
+    - Your organization URL.
-    - How much is left of your migration (x TB?)
+    - How much is left of your migration (x TB?).
-    - Migration start and end date
+    - Migration start and end date.
-    - A description of where you are migrating your content from, such as SharePoint Server, Box, GDrive, File shares, etc.
+    - A description of where you are migrating your content from, such as SharePoint Server, Box, GDrive, File shares, and so on.
     - If it is a throttling related escalation, provide information such as the number of throttles, how many throttles per hour, and the specific time and date the throttling happened.
 If you are experiencing poor performance, please describe the nature of the poor performance.
-    - Indicate which migration tool you are using (e.g. SPMT, Sharegate, Mover, etc.)
+    - Indicate which migration tool you are using (for example, SPMT, Sharegate, Mover, and so on).
     - State if you are logging in using *user login* or *app-based authentication*.